dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-1 Machine Code Layout.md

 The TMA methodology captures FE performance issues in the `Front-End Bound` metric.
 It represents the percentage of cycles when the CPU FE is not able to deliver instructions to the BE, while it could have accepted them.
 Most of the real-world applications experience a non-zero 'Front-End Bound' metric, meaning that some percentage of running time will be lost on suboptimal instruction fetching and decoding.
 Below 10\% is the norm.
 If you see the "Front-End Bound" metric being more than 20\%, it's definitely worth to spend time on it.

-The reasons for why FE could not deliver instructions to the execution units can be plenty.
-Most of the time, it is due to the suboptimal code layout, whcih leads to the poor I-cache and ITLB utilization.
+There could be many reasons why FE cannot deliver instructions to the execution units.
+Most of the time, it is due to suboptimal code layout, whcih leads to the poor I-cache and ITLB utilization.
 Applications with a large codebase, e.g. millions lines of code, are especially vulnerable to FE performance issues.
 In this chapter, we will take a look at some typical optimizations to improve machine code layout and increase the overall performance of the program.

 ## Machine Code Layout